Alternatives to Grass

 Snow-on-the-Mountain, Lily-of-the-Valley, Sweet Woodruff.
 All three of these perennial shade-loving groundcovers require little by way of watering or other care and form a dense weed-resistant canopy of leaves and flowers.
 They are therefore excellent choices for those narrow passageways between a path and the north side of a garage, for instance, where you want something that looks planted, not accidental, but where you do not want the bother of mowing, much less fertilizing, aerating, and so on.

 Thyme.
 Several varieties of thyme will form dense, ground-level mats in sunny or partly-sunny locations.
 Their tiny-leaved foliage varies in color from bright green to bluish or grey green, but when they flower, they can appear as a carpet of pink or lavender.
-Known as “walkable” groundcovers, they tolerate a low level of traffic and will grow over or around flagstones, so they are ideal plantings in paths.
-Thyme spreads easily, requires less water than grass, and is hardy all the way to zone 4, if healthy (see Plant a Thyme Lawn).
+Known as “walkable” groundcovers, they tolerate a low level of traffic, spread easily, and will grow over or around flagstones, so they are ideal plantings in paths.
+Thyme spreads easily, requires less water than grass, and is hardy all the way north to zone 4 if it’s healthy.
+Here’s how to grow this attractive, drought resistant herb instead of grass.

 Low Water Ground Covers